Emanuel Lasker: Influence on chess

 Lasker founded no school of players who played in a similar style.
 Max Euwe, World Champion 1935–1937 and a prolific writer of chess manuals, who had a lifetime 0–3 score against Lasker, said, "It is not possible to learn much from him.
 One can only stand and wonder."
-However, Lasker's pragmatic, combative approach had a great influence on Soviet players like Mikhail Tal and Viktor Korchnoi.
+Lasker's pragmatic, combative approach had a great influence on Soviet players like Mikhail Tal and Viktor Korchnoi.

 There are several "Lasker Variations" in the chess openings, including Lasker's Defense to the Queen's Gambit, Lasker's Defense to the Evans Gambit (which effectively ended the use of this gambit in tournament play until a revival in the 1990s), and the Lasker Variation in the McCutcheon Variation of the French Defense.

 Lasker was shocked by the poverty in which Wilhelm Steinitz died and did not intend to die in similar circumstances.
-He became notorious for demanding high fees for playing matches and tournaments, and he argued that players should own the copyright in their games rather than let publishers get all the profits.
+He became notorious for demanding high fees for playing matches and tournaments, and he argued that players should own the copyright to their games rather than let publishers get all the profits.
 These demands initially angered editors and other players, but helped to pave the way for the rise of full-time chess professionals who earn most of their living from playing, writing and teaching.
 Copyright in chess games had been contentious at least as far back as the mid-1840s, and Steinitz and Lasker vigorously asserted that players should own the copyright and wrote copyright clauses into their match contracts.
 However, Lasker's demands that challengers should raise large purses prevented or delayed some eagerly awaited World Championship matches—for example Frank James Marshall challenged him in 1904 to a match for the World Championship but could not raise the stakes demanded by Lasker until 1907.
 This problem continued throughout the reign of his successor, Capablanca.

 Some of the controversial conditions that Lasker insisted on for championship matches led Capablanca to attempt twice (1914 and 1922) to publish rules for such matches, to which other top players readily agreed.

 Work in other fields

-In his 1905 article on commutative algebra, Lasker introduced the theory of primary decomposition of ideals, which has influence in the theory of Noetherian rings.
-Rings having the primary decomposition property are called "Laskerian rings" in his honor.
+In a 1905 article on commutative algebra, Lasker introduced the theory of primary decomposition of ideals, which has influence in the theory of Noetherian rings.
+Primary decomposition rings are called "Laskerian rings" in his honor.

 His attempt to create a general theory of all competitive activities were followed by more consistent efforts from von Neumann on game theory, and his later writings about card games presented a significant issue in the mathematical analysis of card games.

-According to R. J. Nowakowski, he came close to a complete theory of impartial games.
+According to mathematician R. J. Nowakowski, he "came close to a complete theory of impartial games."

 However, his dramatic and philosophical works have never been highly regarded.